23 Essential WordPress Page Speed Optimization Tips for 2023

 5. Remove Unnecessary Plugins

-As part of your WordPress page speed optimization, we recommend you eliminate unneeded or unwanted plugins.
+We recommend eliminating unneeded or unwanted plugins for your WordPress page speed optimization.
 Get rid of redundant plugins wherever possible.
 And remove plugins that are not updated regularly and don’t work with current versions of your WordPress environment.

 And one more thing, don’t be so lazy.
 Don’t use plugins for something that you can easily do yourself.